-- The student must be seeking a University of Toledo degree or certificate. - The student is in good academic standing at their home institution. - The student must meet the admission requirements of both institutions. - The student agrees to submit an updated academic transcript each term and must remain in good standing to continue under this agreement.
+• The student must be seeking a University of Toledo degree or certificate.

+- The student is in good academic standing at his/her home institution. - The student must meet the admission requirements of both institutions. - The student agrees to submit an updated academic transcript each term and must remain in good standing to continue under this agreement.

-A transfer Application for Undergraduate Admission and a Simultaneous Collegiate Enrollment form, which may be obtained from the Office of Undergraduate Admission for Adult, Transfer and International Students, must be submitted along with a \$40 nonrefundable application fee.
+A transfer Application for Undergraduate Admission and a Simultaneous Collegiate Enrollment form, which may be obtained from the Office of Undergraduate Admission for Adult, Transfer and International Students, must be submitted along with a \$40 nonrefundable application fee and official transcripts from all regionally accredited institutions.